 We are lucky.
 We have been to a lot of places.
-55 countries, to be exact, at the time that I am writing this.
+71 countries, to be exact.
 There are a few countries that stole our hearts, countries worth visiting again.

 Typically, we do not return to many places.
 There are just too many new places in the world to explore.
 But if we ever did go back, which countries make the list?

 Every country on our list makes a fantastic vacation destination.
 Read about why we loved each country and get recommendations for where to go on your next big trip.

 Since writing this post in 2016, we actually did return to several countries on this list.
 Some of these places are just so wonderful and offer so much to do that they just keep pulling us back.

 Anyone following our travels knows that New Zealand is our favorite country.
 We would travel back here in a heartbeat.

 Why is New Zealand so awesome?
 Every wonderful thing you have ever heard about New Zealand is true.
 It is gorgeous.
 Around every bend is a stunning view.
 For outdoor lovers, it does not get any better than New Zealand.
 Hiking, kayaking, camping, bungy jumping, heli-skiing, and snowboarding just start the list of adventure activities to do.
 Visit New Zealand any time of year and you will have an incredible experience.